Shreeshrii/tesstrain-sanPlusMinus/README.md

 ## To run training on your system

-To reproduce above results and run training on your system, you need a latest working version of tesseract (5.0.0.Alpha or higher).
-For plotting you need python3, matplotlib, pandas, numpy.
+To reproduce above results and run training on your system, you need a latest working version of `tesseract` (use master branch from github for 5.0.0.Alpha or higher).
+Training to achieve a low CER will take at least a few days.
+Be patient.

 ```
 git clone --depth 1 https://github.com/Shreeshrii/tesstrain-sanPlusMinus